ropensci/rtweet/README.md

 this will happen automatically (via a browser popup) the first time you use an rtweet function.
 See `auth_setup_default()` for details.
-Using your personal account is fine for casual use, but if you are trying to collect a lot of data it’s a good idea to authentication with your own Twitter “app”.
+Using your personal account is fine for casual use, but if you are trying to collect a lot of data it’s a good idea to authenticate with your own Twitter “app”.
 See `vignette("auth", package = "rtweet")` for details.

 ``` r